ethereumsec/course/random/solidity_security.md

 > If the results require that another bit than is available in the datatype be allocated, the leftmost digit is simply truncated.
 [2]

+Mitigation advice is same as typical integer overflow/underflow.

 <small><i>Appears in: Solidity doc security considerations</i></small>

 ### Compiler bugs